eam-00/Linux-Notes/Desktop-Environments/Chrome.md

 Relaunch Chrome for the changes to make it work.

-## Delete "All Bookmarks" from Bookmarks Bar
+## Delete "All Bookmarks" from the Bookmarks Bar